James Le Tort: Career as interpreter

 In June 1732, Le Tort's name appears as "interpreter" on a letter from several Shawnee leaders sent to Governor Gordon in explanation for the sudden move of Shawnees from Pechoquealin (now Smithfield Township, Monroe County, Pennsylvania) to Wyomink in August, 1728.
 The move was so sudden that the Shawnees did not take the time to harvest their cornfields.
 The letter states that the Five Nations proposed that the Shawnees join them in attacking English settlements, but the Shawnee refused, and the Five Nations advised them to relocate to Wyomink, adding that the Shawnee should "look back toward Ohio, the place from whence you came; and return thitherward."
 Le Tort had by that time acquired fluency in the Shawnee language after many years of trading in Shawnee communities.

 Role in preventing conflict, 1728

-In April, 1728 Le Tort reported to Governor Patrick Gordon that Manawkyhickon, a Munsee Delaware chief who lived at Muncy Creek, and with whom he had consulted that Spring about making a trading trip to the Miamis, had discouraged him by saying that "he might happen on his way to see some Indians who come to hunt for scalps."
+In April, 1728 Le Tort reported to Governor Patrick Gordon that Manawkyhickon, a Munsee Delaware chief who lived at Muncy Creek, and with whom he had consulted about making a trading trip to the Miamis, had discouraged him by saying that "he might happen on his way to see some Indians who come to hunt for scalps."